CompPhysics/QuantumComputingMachineLearning/README.md

 - Video of lecture at https://youtu.be/ktZSFYIoNVM
 - Handwritten notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2023/NotesJanuary23.pdf

-## January 30 - February 3, 2023.
+## January 22 - January 26, 2024.
 Composite Systems and Tensor Products
   - Tensor products of Hilbert Spaces and definition of Computational Basis
   - Simple Hamiltonians and other operators
   - States and Observables for Composite systems